 Jonesville is a tiny town located in the state of Indiana.
 With a population of 180 people and just one neighborhood, Jonesville is the 470th largest community in Indiana.
-Jonesville has an unusually large stock of pre-World War II architecture, making it one of the older and more historic towns.
+Jonesville has a large stock of pre-World War II architecture, making it one of the older and more historic towns in the country.

 Jonesville real estate is some of the most expensive in Indiana, although Jonesville house values don't compare to the most expensive real estate in the U.S.

-Because occupations involving physical labor dominate the local economy, Jonesville is generally considered to be a blue-collar town.
-60.20% of the Jonesville workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Jonesville, you'll notice that it is more blue-collar than most other communities in America.
+60.20% of Jonesville’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Jonesville is a town of construction workers and builders, transportation and shipping workers, and sales and office workers.
 There are especially a lot of people living in Jonesville who work in maintenance occupations (9.18%), office and administrative support (8.16%), and sales jobs (7.14%).

-Overall, Jonesville’s crime rate is one of the lowest in the nation, which makes a great place to live if safety is an important concern.
+Jonesville’s overall crime rate ranks among the lowest in the nation, making it a very safe place to live.

-As is often the case in a small town, Jonesville doesn't have a public transportation system that people use for their commute.
+Jonesville is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The per capita income in Jonesville in 2022 was $31,158, which is upper middle income relative to Indiana, and middle income relative to the rest of the US.
 This equates to an annual income of $124,632 for a family of four.
 However, Jonesville contains both very wealthy and poor people as well.